wirebits/PicoWQuack/README.md

 ![PicoWQuack Web Page](https://github.com/user-attachments/assets/491b82fc-24ab-4e5d-a453-4edb04d30d23)

-9. Type your script and click on Run button.
+9. Type your script and click on `Run` button.
     - The script executes!
+10. By clicking `Upload` button, we can load `.txt` file and show in text area and then we can run that script by clicking on `Run` button.
+11. By clicking `Upload` button, we can load `.txt` file and show in text area and then we can run that script by clicking on `Run` button.

 # Before Coding...
 1. Start your code with `WAIT` so that board get time to initiate.